Hair loss or thinning is a potential side effect of some breast cancer treatments, including certain types of:

 Still, it’s up to you to decide how comfortable you feel telling your colleagues or others you interact with in your job about your diagnosis and treatment.
 If you’ve lost your hair and you want to maintain your privacy at work, you might choose to wear a wig that looks as close as possible to your natural hair and to otherwise conceal your hair loss (such as by penciling in your eyebrows).
 If you’re not as concerned about privacy, you might wear a scarf or choose not to hide your hair loss.

 How you decide to handle hair loss at work might also depend on your job role and industry.
 For instance, if you work in a field in which your appearance is front and center more, you might decide that concealing your hair loss on the days you go into work helps you feel more confident.

-For more info about navigating your work life during breast cancer treatment, including what to do if you think you’ve experienced discrimination, see Breast Cancer and Your Job.
+For more information about navigating your work life during breast cancer treatment, including what to do if you think you’ve experienced discrimination, see Workplace and Job Issues.

 — Last updated on January 24, 2022, 9:48 PM